European Commissioner for Clean, Just and Competitive Transition: Past commissioners

+Hans von der Groeben (1958-1967)

+Hans von der Groeben was a close collaborator of Ludwig Ehrard and one of the main negotiators of the Treaty of Rome, which established the European Economic Community.
+He became the first commissioner for competition and played an important role in bringing about the first European law on cartels, Regulation No. 17/62.

 Mario Monti (1999–2004)

 Mario Monti is particularly notable for his ruling during the GE-Honeywell merger attempt in 2001.
 General Electric, a US company, sought to acquire another US company, Honeywell.
 This merger had been approved by US authorities, however Monti, with the backing of the rest of the commission, rejected the merger;

 The merger between GE and Honeywell, as it was notified, would have severely reduced competition in the aerospace industry and resulted ultimately in higher prices for customers, particularly airlines.
 However, there were ways of eliminating these concerns and allowing the merger to proceed.
 I regret that the companies were not able to agree on a solution that would have met the Commission's competition concerns.

 Rather than be blocked from the European market, the merger was abandoned.
 This was the first time that a merger between two US companies had been blocked solely by European authorities, only the second time it had blocked just two US companies and only the 15th merger it had blocked ever since it started work.
 On 1 May 2004 Monti oversaw a radical change in the Competition powers of the Commission concerning antitrust regulation, merger controls, licensing agreements and air transport.

+Monti also promoted the "modernization" of EU competition policy, both in procedural and substantive terms, including the adoption of the "consumer welfare" standard.